Comix Zone: Gameplay

 Sketch Turner kicking an enemy through a set of comic panels.
-The interface at the top right shows Sketch’s current health and items.
+The interface at the top right shows Sketch's current health and items.

 Comix Zone is a side-scrolling beat 'em up game with minor platform and puzzle elements.
 The game is set within the panels of a comic book; with dialogue rendered through speech balloons while environments resemble hand-drawn American superhero comics.
 Sketch Turner, the player character, can interact with the comic world in a variety of ways, such as by ripping a part of the page into a paper plane to attack an enemy.

 There are six levels, or pages, in total, each of which are set across three themed “episodes”.
-In each level, the player traverses a series of panels.
+In each level, Sketch traverses a series of panels.
 Each panel either contains enemies or a simple puzzle that must be tackled to progress to another panel.
-Occasionally, the player gets to choose from a branching set of panels, which eventually lead back to single panel.
-The player’s health is represented by a life bar and is diminished if they attack or are hit by an enemy or obstacle.
-When the player’s health depletes completely, or they fall down a pit, the game ends unless the player has obtained a continue by completing an episode.
+Occasionally the player gets to choose from a branching set of panels, which eventually lead back to a single panel.
+Sketch's health is represented by a life bar and is diminished if he is attacked or is hit by an enemy or obstacle.
+When Sketch's health depletes completely, or he falls down a pit, the game ends unless the player has obtained a continue by completing an episode.

 Players can store up to three items in order to overcome obstacles or enemies.
 Most items in the game can be found by using Roadkill, a rat and himself an item, to peel back parts of the page to discover them.
-Many items, such as knives, offer help in combat situations, however only one item, iced tea, can heal the player’s life bar.
+Many items, such as knives, offer help in combat situations, however only one item, iced tea, can heal the player's life bar.